Tuesday, September 2, 2008

 The family in Washington?

-called MacLaughlin Heights (I may have gotten the spelling
+a part of Vancouver, Washingtoncalled MacLaughlin Heights (I may have gotten the spelling

 wrong).
 Tootie and I have tried to find the house, but I